Why Attorneys Need to Offer Unbundled Legal Services

 The first step of unbundling legal services is to understand the steps involved in your current full-scope services.
 Take a minute to think through the following (or write them down if that helps).

-• Write a bullet point list of what this unbundled service would include, using clear, concise terms.
-You have to set some boundaries to transform these into limited scope services.
+Write a bullet point list of what this unbundled service would include, using clear, concise terms.
+Set boundaries to transform these into limited scope services.

 How does this work in practice?
 Let's start unbundling.